stampedai/handbook/Onboarding Documents/Objectives and Key Results.md

 Objectives are the high level achievements you are shooting for, like:

-* Grow our audience in the Bitcoin community
+* Grow our audience in the Business community

 * Increase engagement with the content we produce